 This article will break down what these problems are, how they impact performance, and the steps you can take to overcome them.

-Two really useful Hue Lab formulas can be used to use multiple Hue motion sensors in the same space, and also to get three (instead of two) time-based configurations.
+Two really useful Hue Lab formulas can be used to use multiple Hue motion sensor in the same space, and also to get three (instead of two) time-based configurations.
 They work really well.

 The Philips Hue Motion Sensor is a PIR sensor that reacts to motion in a space by detecting changes in heat.
 It uses 2 AAA batteries, eliminating the use of wires and allowing for far more flexible placement options.
 The only necessary additional accessory is the Hue Bridge, but this device is included with almost all Hue Starter Kits.